Using Building Blocks to Express Inheritance Idioms

 The representation additions are not expressed until the private type's completion in the package private part, using a type extension.
 The steps are the same two for any private type: a declaration in the package visible part, with a completion in the package private part.
 The difference is the client visibility to the parent type.

-There are two solutions in this entry, one for each of the two inheritance idioms under discussion.
-First, we will specify our building block choices, then we will show the two idiom expressions in separate subsections.
+There are two implementations presented, one for each of the two inheritance idioms under discussion.
+First, we will specify our building block choices, then show the two idiom expressions in separate subsections.

-• We will use tagged types for the sake of the full OOP capabilities.
+We use tagged types for the sake of providing full OOP capabilities.
 That is the most common choice when inheritance is involved.
-The static form of inheritance has cases in which it is useful, however those cases are very narrow in applicability.
+The static form of inheritance has cases in which it is useful, but those cases are very narrow in applicability.

-• For the most general capabilities, we will assume that the parent type is visibly tagged.
+To provide the most general capabilities, we assume the parent type is visibly tagged.

-• We are going to declare the child type in a distinct, dedicated package, following the ADT idiom.
-This package may or may not be a hierarchical child of the parent package.
-The solution approach does not require a child package's special compile-time visibility, although a child package is often necessary for the sake of that visibility.
+We're going to declare the child type in a distinct, dedicated package, following the ADT idiom.
+This package may or may not be a child of the parent package.
+This implementation's approach does not require a child package's special compile-time visibility, although a child package is often necessary for the sake of that visibility.

-• Whether the child type is visibly derived will vary with the inheritance idiom solution.
+Whether the child type is visibly derived will vary with the inheritance idiom implementation.

 package P is